-5.3.1 Duplication of overseas safety assessments
+Duplication of overseas safety assessments

-The Australian Food and Grocery Council (AFGC) noted that food from MON863 corn has already received approval in the United States and Japan and submitted that it is unfortunate that FSANZ has not negotiated "equivalence agreements" with the US or Japan which would permit FSANZ to accept overseas safety assessments.
-They added that they considered it unlikely that FSANZ would come to any different conclusions from those of the overseas authorities who have approved the use of food from MON863 corn.
+In the first round of public comment the Australian Food and Grocery Council (AFGC) noted that food derived from MON863 corn has already received approval in the United States and Japan and submitted that it is unfortunate that FSANZ has not negotiated "equivalence agreements" with the US or Japan which would permit FSANZ to accept overseas safety assessments.
+They added that they considered it unlikely that FSANZ would come to any different conclusions from those of the overseas authorities who have approved the use of food derived from MON863 corn.